-Below is the list of required tools which shall be arranged before start of work.
+Below is the list of required tools which shall be arranged before start of civil works for swimming pool works.

 - Plaster spray machine